A Short Guide to Minimal Web Development

 The condition is to know our needs, because otherwise we cannot develop nor even customize anything so to truly suit us.

-The practical point is to be aware of customization, because yes, we need it for tailoring, but no, it’s also a burden on our resources, asking for development time and resources to be done.
-Most people respond by not customizing—a great example are reset style sheets which, though not needed (my eternal claim), are in 99.99% of all cases used without modification, for that is work—, but: that comes at the price of (lower) quality.
+The practical point is to be aware of customization, because yes, we need it for tailoring, but no, it’s also a burden on our resources, asking for development time.
+Most people respond by not customizing—a great example are the odd reset style sheets which are in 99.99% of all cases used without modification, precisely because that is work—, but: that comes at the price of (lower) quality.